March 2019. A university board meeting. The CFO asks facilities management a simple question: “How much deferred maintenance do we actually have?”

 Drill-Down Analysis: Find the Root Cause

-Start with portfolio-level FCI, then drill down through organizational hierarchy to identify exactly which systems are driving poor scores.
+Start with portfolio-level FCI, then drill down through the organizational hierarchy to identify exactly which systems are driving poor scores.

 In 4 clicks, you've identified the exact problem: Science Hall HVAC systems need $420K in replacements to bring building FCI back to acceptable levels.